 Pine Lily Facts

-- First of all, the simple term of Pine Lily serves as the common name of a beautiful, but often under appreciated variety of lily.
-However, it also goes by several other common names.
-These include the leopard lily, the southern-red lily, and the Catesby’s lily.
-In addition to these, the delicate beauty also possesses the difficult to pronounce scientific name of the Lilium catesbaei.
+- Somwhat surprisingly, the simple term of Pine Lily serves as the common name of a beautiful, but often under appreciated variety of lily.
+It also goes by several other common names.
+These include the leopard lily, southern-red lily, and the Catesby’s lily.

-- Further, the seemingly delicate appearance of this flora belies its character.
+- The seemingly delicate appearance of this flora belies its character, however.
 That’s because the work of Nature actually displays a remarkable degree of adaptability.
-In point of fact, it evolved to inhabit environments normally inhospitable to most types of lilies.
-Additionally, while it typically blooms from late Summer to Fall, this varies depending upon its exact geographical location.
+In fact, it evolved to inhabit environments normally inhospitable to most types of lilies.

 Pine Lily Physical Description

-Firstly, the long and thin, yet relatively strong, straight stalk attains an average height of roughly 2 ft (61 cm).
-Secondly, atop these stalks, the plant produces beautiful, large flowers that attain an average width of roughly 6 in (15 cm).
-Thirdly, each of the stalks also possesses only a few, comparatively small leaves.
+Atop these stalks, furthermore, the plant produces its remarkably beautiful, large flowers.
+These blooms attain an average width measuring roughly 6 in (15 cm).
+Each of those same stalks also most commonly possesses only a few, comparatively small leaves.

 - Kingdom: Plantae